 What is the Canada-U.S. Enhanced Resiliency Experiment (CAUSE)?

 The Canada-U.S. Enhanced Resiliency Experiment (CAUSE) is an ongoing program in support of President Obama's and Prime Minister Harper’s Beyond the Border Action Plan.
 It is a series of experiments that test and evaluate technologies and processes that enable cross-border information sharing.
 Specific focus areas that CAUSE has explored include: coordination of local, state, provincial and national incident management and alerting systems across border; public safety broadband and deployable LTE; cross border request and acquisition of mutual aid; and using social media to enhance decision making in emergency management.
-The fourth iteration of this experiment, CAUSE IV, took place in the spring of 2016.
+The fifth and final iteration of this experiment, CAUSE V, took place in November 2017.

 BackgroundThe Beyond the Border Initiative